 Patients can seek help with an appeal through the following resources:

 - The Health Insurance Marketplace Call Center, 1-800-318-2596 (TTY: 1-855-889-4325); the call center is accessible 24-hours a day, 7 days a week.
 Patients with limited English proficiency can call 1-800-318-2596.

 - Patients may also contact their state's insurance commissioner or Consumer Assistance Program.
 More information can be found at localhelp.healthcare.gov.

 The law caps cost-sharing and mandates minimum benefits for most health plans.
 Shopping for, and enrolling in, health insurance is less complicated.
 Insurers are prohibited from denying or renewing health coverage based on a patient's pre-existing condition or health status.
 Annual and lifetime dollar limits on essential health benefit coverage are banned (plans that existed before March 23, 2010, may be subject to annual dollar limits) and plans can no longer drop enrollees from coverage when they get sick.

 Despite these positive changes, the new system will undoubtedly pose challenges to physicians and other health care providers.
 Many of the currently uninsured and newly insured may not understand health coverage concepts like deductibles and coinsurance, leading to cost-sharing collection problems.
 Reflecting trends in existing employer-sponsored health plans, many Marketplace plans will have significant deductibles and other cost sharing requirements.
-Short-term limited duration and association health plans, insurance products do not have to comply with the ACA’s consumer protections.
+Some insurance products, including short-term limited duration coverage and association health plans, do not have to comply with the ACA’s consumer protections.
 Short-term plans, for example, don’t have to cover essential health benefits like prescription drugs and can refuse to cover patients based on their health status.
 ACP is concerned that patients who choose these plans will be stuck with insufficient coverage when they need it most.